Berkleyw/berkleyw.github.io/_pages/aboutwebsite.md

 ---

 # Use this website as a template for your academic research group
+This website was created based on the [Allan Lab](http://www.allanlab.org/) of Lieden University and they have made it freely available and editable for other academic labs.
+Thanks!
+Here are some details about how you can use this template for your site as well as outlined by the original creators.

 This website is powered by [Jekyll](https://jekyllrb.com) and uses some [Bootstrap](http://www.getbootstrap.com) and  [Bootswatch](http://www.bootswatch.com).
 We tried to make it simple yet adaptable, so that it is easy for you to re-use it for your purpose.